huaminghuangtw/Evergreen-Lists/👨‍💻 Tech Pro Tip/👨‍💻 Tech Pro Tip.md

 * Right-click a folder in Finder on macOS, you will get an “Import from iPhone/iPad” option.
 Click that and your iPhone/iPad will open a scanner app which lets you “Take Photo”, “Scan Documents”, and “Add Sketch.”
 * Move (i.e., cut & paste) files&folders in Finder
 	* Method 1: First `Cmd` + `C`, then `Opt` + `Cmd` + `V` → will paste the file and remove it from original location
-	* Method 2: Install Sindre Sorhus’s [Command X](https://sindresorhus.com/command-x) app for more intuitive keyboard shortcuts
+	* Method 2: Install Sindre Sorhus's [Command X](https://sindresorhus.com/command-x) app for more intuitive keyboard shortcuts
 * How to do forward-delete on a MacBook?
 Hold down the `Fn` button and then press `Backspace`
 * How to View a GIF with animated frames on macOS?
 	1. Open Finder and locate the GIF file.